RachelZhou287/542_Final/README.md

 # Overview

-`comparision experiment`: Model training, the logistics of ResNet and Standard CNN in comparision experiment is the same as the Bilinear CNN under folder `BilinearCNN`
+- `comparision experiment`: Model training, the logistics of ResNet and Standard CNN in comparision experiment is the same as the training logistics as Bilinear CNN under folder `Bilinear_CNN`

-`ResNet`,`Baseline CNN`: Model building
+- `ResNet`,`Baseline CNN`: Model building

 # 2 Algorithms